 - Are you prepared to maintain and repair an apartment or home?

 - Are you willing to stay in the same apartment or home for at least five to ten years?

 - Do you have a realistic idea of the type of apartment or home and amount of space you’ll need for the next five to ten years?

-- Are you relatively certain your financial situation will remain stable or improve over the next several years?
+- Are you relatively sure your financial situation will remain stable or improve over the next several years?

 - Are you a disciplined saver who can build up an account for emergency repairs?